PattyPat31/Triangle/README.md

 # Triangle

-This code compute de intersection point in a triangle representation based on the results of the Quiz Maker test "Formes universitaires" THe 3 forms are: Power (P), Structure (S) and Interactions (I)
+This code compute the intersection point in a triangle representation based on the results of the Quiz Maker test "Formes universitaires" THe 3 forms are: Power (P), Structure (S) and Interactions (I)